 With the covid pandemic larger resorts and cities have rather fallen out of fashion, while smaller coastal towns are more popular than ever.
 Let’s face it, they’ve always been healthier, with the sunshine giving you a greater zest for life along with the vitamin D, and the sparkling Med tempting you to get out of the house.

-Ready to start looking for properties in one of our to spots for winter sun?
+Start looking now and you could be a homeowner by summer!
 Don’t miss your free guide, How to Buy a Holiday Home in Spain.

 While some areas are still holding onto their house prices quite well, in others they have fallen by as much as 10%, according to some reports.
 So it is the perfect time to look for that home by the sea.